qshahs/Sudoku-4x4-m/README.md

 # Sudoku-4x4

 ### What is Sudoku?
-Sudoku is a mathematical game, a puzzle in which players insert the numbers one to nine into a grid consisting of nine squares subdivided into a further nine smaller squares in such a way that every number appears once in each horizontal line, vertical line, and square.
+Sudoku is a mathematical game, a puzzle in which players insert the numbers one to nine into a grid consisting of nine squares subdivided into a further nine smaller squares in such a way that appears once in each horizontal line, vertical line, and square.
 However, thishas to 4 grids with numb

 ### Language
 **C** language is used, and the game is played on console.